mandi1120/no_show_appts_analysis/README.md

 3. Show the full PatientId instead of scientific notation
 4. Change the column name of "Handcap" to "Disabled"
 5. Change the column name of "Hipertension" to "Hypertension"
-6. Change SMS_cleaned to yes or no values
+6. Change SMS_received to yes or no values

 ## Exploratory Data Analysis